Kludex/mangum/README.md

     Base path to strip from URL when using a custom domain name.

+- `text_mime_types` : list (default=None)

+    The list of MIME types (in addition to the defaults) that should not return binary responses in API Gateway.

+## Binary support

+Binary response support is available depending on the `Content-Type` and `Content-Encoding` headers.
+The default text mime types are the following:

+- `application/json`
+- `application/javascript`
+- `application/xml`
+- `application/vnd.api+json`

+All `Content-Type` headers starting with `text/` are included by default.

+If the `Content-Encoding` header is set to `gzip`, then a binary response will be returned regardless of mime type.

+Binary response bodies will be base64 encoded and `isBase64Encoded` will be `True`.

 ### Event and context

 The AWS Lambda handler has `event` and `context` parameters.
 These are available in the ASGI `scope` object: